 So many GIS certificate programs to choose from, eh

-There are some great schools in Canada – COGS, BCIT are stand-outs.
+There are some great schools in Canada – COGS, and BCIT are stand-outs.
 But there’s really so many to choose from, eh?
-Today, we list off GIS certificate colleges in Canada that will pave the way for your very own GIS career path.
+Today, we outline all the GIS certificate colleges in Canada that will pave the way for your very own GIS career path.